wessenstam/gts2021-prep/phase4/phase4.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^

 #.
 Open the **.drone.yml** file
 #.
-Under the **Test local built container** section, remove the line ``- git clone https://github.com/sharonpamela/Fiesta /code/Fiesta``
+Under the **Test local built container** section, remove the line ``- git clone https://github.com/sharonpamela/Fiesta /code/Fiesta`` as we already took care of that in **dockerfile**.
+Testing this step would lead to an error.
 #.
 Save the file
-#. **Commit and push** the chnaged files to Gitea and look at the Drone UI to see the container being build
+#. **Commit and push** the changed files to Gitea and look at the Drone UI to see the container being build
 #.
-As you can see, the build phase is taking more time as it needs to run multiple step.
+As you can see, the build phase is taking more time as it needs to run multiple steps.

    .. figure:: images/1.png